apetri/IG_Pipeline/README.md

     mpiexec -np <numTasks> ./camb params1.ini ... paramsN.ini

 to generate, in parallel, N power spectra, one for each parameter file (if you don't specify a parameter file for each task, camb quits and throws an error message).
 In the case where you are on a computer cluster (such as Blue Gene Q in this case), the CAMB runs have to be submitted to the cluster via a submission shell script.
 This will be taken care of for you.
 Notice that in the top level directory there is a python script, "submission.py", as long as a blueprint ini options file "submission\_sample\_options.ini", that will serve as a blueprint for an optons file to be passed to "submission.py", let's call it "submission\_options.ini".
 In this ini file you will adjust your paths as directed, you will select the block on which to run CAMB, the block corner and other options, such as the cosmological models for which to generate the power spectra.
+Before doing anything, remember that you should create a txt file named "<blockid>\_sub\_blocks.txt" that contains the names of all the sub-block corners you want to use.
+A sample file for the blockid R00-M0-N00-128, called "R00-M0-N00-128\_sub\_blocks.txt", has already been created for you.
 Once you are done run

     python submission.py submission_options.ini 1